By Chet Yarbrough

-In the end, a listener becomes bewildered by Elena’s view of freedom because it seems constrained by how a man views her rather than how she views herself.
+In the end, a listener becomes bewildered by Elena’s view of freedom because it seems constrained by how a man views women rather than how women view themselves.
 It seems, to a believer in equality of the sexes, that Elena Ferrante abandons her “female independence and equality” theme.

-Ferrante’s main character–Elena Greco, in her second book, writes about man’s creation of woman; i.e. an ironic subject for one who wrote a first book that infers women are independent and equal to men.
+Ferrante’s main character–Elena Greco, in her second book, ironically writes about man’s creation of woman; i.e. an odd assessment for one who wrote a first book that infers women are independent and equal to men.